MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 1. In **Solution Explorer**, right-click the solution node and select **Add** -> **New Project**.
 2. Add a **Blank App (Universal Windows)** project to your solution.
 Make sure the target version and minimum version are both set to **Windows 10, version 1903** or later.
-3. In the UWP app project, install the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package (version v6.0.0 or later).
+3. In the UWP app project, install the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package (latest stable version).
 4. Open the **App.xaml** file and replace the contents of this file with the following XAML.
 Replace `MyUWPApp` with the namespace of your UWP app project.

     ```xml